 The BRMC comprises entirely INEDs.
 The BRMC is entrusted by the Board to undertake the responsibilities to provide oversight and ensure governance of risks for the Bank.
-The Committee oversees the risk management framework, reviews the risk management activities and policies formulated by the Management for approval by the Board.
+The Committee oversees the risk management framework, and reviews the risk management activities and policies formulated by the Management for approval by the Board.
 It assists the Board to ensure that the risk exposures and outcomes affecting the Bank are effectively managed and addressed.
 The details of the BRMC's duties and responsibilities are set out in its TOR which is available on the Bank's corporate website.

-During FY2021, five (5) BRMC meetings were held and the attendance of the BRMC members is reported on page 11 of the Directors' Report.
-The key activities carried out by BRMC in FY2021 covered the following:-
+During FY2022, five (5) BRMC meetings were held and the attendance of the BRMC members is reported on page 10 of the Directors' Report.
+The key activities carried out by BRMC in FY2022 covered the following:-

-- reviewed and recommended risk management strategies, policies and risk appetite levels for Board's approval; - reviewed risk management reports which covered global and domestic economic developments, risk headwinds, capital adequacy assessment, integrated and thematic stress tests, credit risk, market risk, liquidity risk, operational risk, legal risk and strategic risk of the Bank; - reviewed legal and compliance reports which included new regulation updates, legal and compliance risk incidents and Anti-Money Laundering/Counter Financing of Terrorism ("AML/CFT") related updates; - reviewed and recommended 3-year IT strategic plan for Board's approval; and - reviewed and assessed the full year performance of the Risk Management and Compliance functions.
+- reviewed and recommended risk management strategies, policies and risk appetite levels for Board's approval; - reviewed risk management reports which covered global and domestic economic developments, risk headwinds, capital adequacy assessment, integrated and thematic stress tests, credit risk, market risk, technology risk, liquidity risk, operational risk, legal risk, strategic risk and climate risk of the Bank; - reviewed legal and compliance reports which included new regulation updates, legal and compliance risk incidents and Anti-Money Laundering/Counter Financing of Terrorism ("AML/CFT") related updates; - reviewed and endorsed the Compliance & Internal Control Department Work Plan for 2022 - reviewed and recommended a 3-year IT strategic plan for Board's approval; and - reviewed and assessed the full year performance of the Risk Management and Compliance functions.

-Apart from the above and against the backdrop of the COVID-19 crisis, the BRMC has reviewed and deliberated in detail the Management's analysis on the chain impacts of COVID-19 outbreak to the global and domestic fronts and business operations of the Bank (including the loan repayment moratorium measures introduced by BNM) as well as the proposed risk mitigation actions in relation to the Bank's credit exposures, liquidity position, market risk, operational risk and capital adequacy of the Bank.
+The BRMC has reviewed and deliberated in detail the Management's analysis on the chain impacts of the COVID-19 outbreak on the global and domestic fronts and business operations of the Bank (including the loan repayment moratorium measures introduced by BNM) as well as the proposed risk mitigation actions in relation to the Bank's credit exposures, liquidity position, market risk, operational risk and capital adequacy of the Bank.